l-aldarondo/Kickstarter-Analysis/README.md

 <sub>Fig 1.1 Outcomes by parent category

-By looking at the data in Fig 1.1, we can easily identify that theater and music parent categories performed very well.
+By looking at the data in Fig 1.1, we can easily identify that "theater" and "music" parent categories performed very well.
 Now we will do a more deeper analysis by looking into subcategories.
 This will allow us to provide a data analysis that is more relevant and meaningful to our client.

 ![Subcategory Outcomes.png](charts/Subcategory%20Outcomes.png)